-With the base of IKEA values and leadership, together with compensation and benefits, our coworkers are provided with a safe working environment.
-The Inter IKEA Group code of conduct applies to all co-workers within the Group and can be found on our website.
+With the base of IKEA values and leadership, together with compensation and benefits, coworkers are provided with a safe working environment.
+The Inter IKEA Group code of conduct applies to all co-workers within the Group and can be found on the Company's website.